RESEARCH STARTER

 The oscillating electric and magnetic fields move at right angles to each other and travel in the form of waves.
 Light waves have peaks and valleys that determine the light’s frequency and wavelength.
 The measure of a wave from peak to peak is known as the wavelength, while frequency refers to the number of wave peaks that pass a point in a certain period of time.
 The visible light humans can see falls within a narrow band of frequencies and wavelengths.
 Longer wavelengths have lower frequencies because fewer wave peaks pass by per second.
 Radio waves, microwaves, and infrared light are examples of this low-frequency electromagnetic radiation.
 Waves with short wavelengths have high frequencies and contain more energy than those with long wavelengths.
 Examples of these types of electromagnetic radiation include ultraviolet light, X-rays, and gamma rays.

 Light is a transverse wave.
 In this type of wave, the elements of the wave—in the case of light, the electric and magnetic fields—oscillate, or vibrate, perpendicular to the overall direction the wave is traveling in.
 For example, if a wave is traveling in a right-left direction, the electric field would be vibrating up and down at a 90-degree angle in relation to the wave movement.
 The magnetic field would be vibrating side to side at 90 degrees in relation to the movement.
-The electromagnetic fields are not locked into these specific orientations and can oscillate in any direction as long as it is perpendicular to the wave movement.
+The electromagnetic fields are not locked into these specific orientations and can oscillate in any direction as long as they are perpendicular to the wave movement.

 Overview